anoma/namada-docs/specs/src/base-ledger/replay-protection.md

 also check that the wrapper signer has enough funds to pay the fee.
 This check should not be done in mempool because the funds available for a certain address are variable in time and should only be checked at block inclusion time.
-If any of the checks fail here, the entire block is rejected forcing a new Tendermint round to begin (see a better explanation of this choice in the [relative](#block-rejection) section).
+If any of the checks fail here, the entire block is rejected forcing a new CometBFT round to begin (see a better explanation of this choice in the [relative](#block-rejection) section).